 The important regional news stories affecting landlords in England and Wales, including news of licensing consultations and schemes and the NRLA's latest responses to these.

-Landlords are being urged to make their views heard in a new consultation launched by Liverpool City Council on plans to introduce a selective licensing scheme in the city.
+Landlords with rental properties in Manchester are being urged to respond to a consultation on plans to introduce a new selective licensing scheme in the city.

 A city-wide selective licensing scheme will come into force in Oxford on 1st September 2022.The new scheme will make it a requirement for all privately rented homes in the city to have a licence, to operate lawfully.

 A new selective licensing scheme came into force in Liverpool on 1st April 2022.
 All privately rented homes across sixteen wards in the city must have a licence.
 Landlords can still apply for the early-bird discount, which has been extended until the end of July.